LUKICSLA/LUKICSLA/README.md

 My name is Lukáš Maár (I am also known as "Luki" or "Lukyy") and I am junior level designer and QA tester at [CSLA Studio](https://csla-studio.blogspot.com/).
 We are the creators of [CSLA: Iron Curtain CDLC](https://store.steampowered.com/app/1294440/Arma_3_Creator_DLC_CSLA_Iron_Curtain/), mods [ČSLA](https://csla-studio.blogspot.com/p/download.html) and [ČSLA 2](https://csla-studio.blogspot.com/p/download.html) created for games Operation Flashpoint, ArmA: Armed Assault, and Arma 2: Combined Operations.

 I'm a student of Applied informatics at the [Faculty of Natural Sciences of the University of Ss.
 Cyril and Methodius in Trnava](https://www.ucm.sk/en/), Slovakia.

-I have passion for programming, web development, computer networks, and hiking.
+I have a passion for programming, web development, computer networks, and hiking.

 # 🎓 My skills
 | Language  | CEFR Level |